 Type 1 diabetes could become a preventable disease pending clinical trials with B. infantis.
 An upcoming clinical study will test whether @EvolveBio B. infantis probiotic can prevent the development of type 1 diabetes in genetically predisposed infants - see the news story.
 DIABIMMUNE was one of the key studies that clearly associated gut microbiota with the development of type 1 diabetes.
 In this study, scientists collected stool samples from children living in Finland, Russian Karelia, and Estonia from birth to 3 years of age.
 Though they share a border, children growing up in Finland and Russian Karellia grow up in very different environments.
 Higher levels of modernization in Finland coincide with higher incidence of type 1 diabetes and other automiimune diseases.
 The stark contrasts in the microbiota of the DIABIMMUNE children was first reported by Tommi Vatanen, a computational biologist and microbiologist in the Xavier lab.

 Gut bacteria that metabolize cholesterol may have a positive impact on people's cardiac health.
-In a study published in Cell Host and Microbe, the Xavier lab found that people who have cholesterol metabolizing bacteria in their intestines have lower cholesterol levels in their blood than those without the microbes.
+In a study published in Cell Host and Microbe, Doug Kenny in the Xavier lab and colleagues found that people who have cholesterol metabolizing bacteria in their intestines have lower cholesterol levels in their blood than those without the microbes.
 The discovery suggests a possible reason why some people can consume more cholesterol in their diet with minimal effect on their blood cholesterol levels.
 It also hints that boosting populations of these bacteria, through diet, probiotics, or another kind of treatment, may one day be an effective way to help lower cholesterol levels.

 Therapeutic opportunities in inflammatory bowel disease: mechanistic dissection of host-microbiome relationships.
 Mechanistic and functional links between host-microbiome interplay and irritable bowel disease pathology are building and presenting exciting but challenging opportunities to manipulate the microbiome for therapeutic benefit.
 A summary of the review is available here.